itsMapleLeaf/aspects3/app/rulebook.md

 ## Comeback

-Earned when failing rolls

-Spend any number to reduce the roll’s result
+Players earn 1 comeback point when failing a roll.
+They can spend any number of them to reduce a roll’s result.
+They cannot use a comeback point on the same roll that gave it to them.

 ## Skills